Calysto/calysto_scheme/README.md

 ipcluster start --n=10 --ip=192.168.1.108
 ```

-4. Initialize the code to use the 10 nodes, inside the notebook, type:
+4. Initialize the code to use the 10 nodes, inside the notebook from a host kernel (can be any metakernel kernel), type:

 ```
 %parallel calysto_scheme CalystoScheme